ApryseSDK/pdftron-react-native/README.md

 ```

 ##### overrideBehavior
-array of string, optional, default to none
+array of string, optional, defaults to none

-Defines actions that should skip default behavior, such as external link click.
+Defines actions that will skip default behavior, such as external link click.
 Strings should be [Config.Actions](./src/Config/Config.js) constants.
+The function [`onBehaviorActivated`] will be called where custom behavior can be implemented, whenever the defined actions occur.

 ```js
 <DocumentView